CSI-Carlos-Cobian/CSI-Python-2021/Projects/Hangman/Hangman.md

 <br>

-## Display the current step of the game by addressing the index of the array.
+## Display the current step of the game by addressing it's index of the array.
 You must develop a mechanism to keep track of which step you're on base of failed attempts.
 ```python
 # Example of printing the fist step in hangman.